DIY Pumpkin Spice Wax Melts

 1 Cup Melted Wax : 1.5 Tablespoons Fragrance Oil

-5. Pour Wax Into Molds
+5. Pour Melted Wax Into Molds

 You can also get these inexpensive wax melt clamshell molds.
 The nice thing about these is they provide a way to seal up the wax so the fragrance doesn’t dissipate.
 They also provide a nice container if you want to give wax melts gifts.